-Applicants shall email Mr. Harold Brackeen III at hbrackeeniii@dhs.hawaii.gov no later than April 30, 2020 to provide their agency name, telephone number, email address, persons attending the Orientation and the up to two (2) persons attending the mandatory on-site inspection.
+Applicants shall email Mr. Harold Brackeen III at hbrackeeniii@dhs.hawaii.gov no later than January 22, 2021, to provide their agency name, telephone number, email address, and the names of the people who will attend the Orientation.
 Additional information and instructions will be provided once an email reservation is made by the Applicant.

-The deadline for submission of written questions is 12:00 p.m., HST, on May 8, 2020.
-All written questions will receive a written response from the DHS on or about May 15, 2020.
+The deadline for submission of written questions is 12:00 p.m., HST, on January 28, 2021.
+All written questions will receive a written response from the DHS on or about February 5, 2021.

-Inquiries regarding this RFP should be directed to the RFP contact person, Mr. Harold Brackeen III, 1010 Richards Street, Suite 312, Honolulu, Hawaii 96813, telephone: (808) 586-7072; fax: (808) 586-5239; e-mail: hbrackeeniii@dhs.hawaii.gov.

-Thank you for your interest.
+Inquiries regarding this RFP should be directed to the RFP contact person, Mr. Harold Brackeen III, 1010 Richards Street, Suite 312, Honolulu, Hawaii 96813, telephone: (808) 586-7072; fax: (808) 586-5239; email: hrbrackeeniii@dhs.hawaii.gov Thank you for your interest.
 The DHS looks forward to receiving and reviewing your proposals.